Det-Kongelige-Bibliotek/AIM2/README.md

 # AIM2
 New version of AIM (java)

-Internal kb.dk project, where the installation guide can be found her: https://itwiki.kb.dk/wiki/AIM2_Installation
+Internal kb.dk project, where the installation guide can be found here: https://sbprojects.statsbiblioteket.dk/display/AIM/Setup

 Requirements:
 - Java 8